Home Improvement and Commercial Contractor Disputes

 A contractor who fails to comply with key provisions of the Act may suffer the following:

-1. Liability for damages, times three (or treble damages), if the home owner sustained damage from the contractor’s work, such as having to pay another contractor to finis the work or repair damages from the original contractor’s negligence, such as a tipped over paint can, to damages to landscaping or other things that could have been prevented with due care.
-The home owner can also get an award for not only treble damages, but also attorney fees, under HICPA, because, by statute, any violation of the Act is, by definition, also a violation of Pennsylvania’s Unfair Trade Practices and Consumer Protection Law (“the UTPCPL”);
+1. Liability for damages.
+This applies if the homeowner sustained damage from the contractor’s work, such as having to pay another contractor to finish the work or repair damages from the original contractor’s negligence.
+Examples include a tipped over paint can.
+Or, damages to landscaping or other things that could have been prevented with due care.

 Exclusions from HICPA